What to visit in Galicia. (II)

 Built as a separation and defense, it has become an integrating element between the old Lucus and the one that has developed around it.
 Its ten gates perform the function of uniting one part of the city with the other and its promenade, adarve, has become one more street that is traveled by native pedestrians and visitors.

-Read also :9 TIPS FOR GOING TO THE DESERT IN MOROCCO
+Read also :9 TIPS TO GO TO THE DESERT IN MOROCCO

 Castro de Baroña